 - Big chance of errors.
-There is no 100% chance that all relations between table exist or that the table was not modified by an extension.
+There is no 100% chance that all relations between tables exist or that the table was not modified by an extension.
 So an error can easily occur if an extension tries to reference the table from a different database.

-- New versions call for the script growth.
+- New versions call for script growth.
 You cannot remove old sections before adding new ones for the new versions.
 This leads to complex and lengthy code, which slows down the performance.

-But everything is not so bad with install and upgrade scripts.
+But everything is not so bad with the install and upgrade scripts.
 With this approach, the system works just fine – but just fine is not enough for you.